Underdressed for the Occasion

 - When Harpo Marx and his future wife had their first date they went to a restaurant which required men to wear ties.
 Harpo wasn't wearing one, so he took off one of his socks and tied it around his neck as a tie.
 Every year on their anniversary he came down to breakfast wearing a sock-tie.

 - Also a potential problem for service members due to the wide variety of uniforms one has to choose from.
 Showing up in the wrong uniform (say, camouflage fatigues for a formation requiring service dress uniform) at best shows that your chain of command is poor at communicating, and at worst that you didn't care to find out what uniform you should have been wearing.
+It gets better when certain uniform combinations involve mostly the same uniform, but with slight differences.
+The US Air Force Semi-Formal Dress Uniform is essentially the Service Dress Uniform, minus the name tape and cap, and with a white dress shirt instead of the blue uniform shirt worn underneath, and can be worn by enlisted men only (officers must pony up the cash to purchase a Mess Dress Uniform, which is a military tuxedo.)

 - According to legend, Edgar Allan Poe was once invited to march in parade.
 The dress code simply stated "White cuffs and boots, under arms" - and he showed up naked except for white cuffs and boots.
 He was kicked out.